Jessie Diggins: 2020–2026

 Diggins posted the most successful season ever for an American skier during the 2023–24 FIS Cross-Country World Cup.
 She won the 2023–24 Tour de Ski, her second victory in the competition.
 While on break from the World Cup ski tour mid season, Diggins competed in the American Birkebeiner in Wisconsin, and won the 50 km freestyle race on February 24, 2024.
 For 2024, Diggins was awarded the Holmenkollen Medal, the highest Norwegian honor in skiing—Diggins was the first American to ever receive the distinction.
 For the 2023–24 World Cup season, Diggins claimed both the overall individual title—her second title after winning it in 2021—and the distance title.
 She set a United States' records with six victories and 12 podium finishes for the season.

-Despite an early season foot injury, Diggins won the 2024–25 FIS Cross-Country World Cup.
+Diggins won the 2024–25 FIS Cross-Country World Cup, overcoming a partially torn plantar fascia early in the season.
+Diggins never relinquished the top standing after reaching it after the first race weekend.
+For the season she reached the podium seven times, including six victories.

+At the 2026 Winter Olympics in Italy, she suffered a crash during the first race of the games, with bruised ribs impacting her breathing, but fought her way to finish eighth in the skiathlon.
+A few days later, while in visible pain, Diggins won the bronze medal in the 10 kilometer freestyle.

+Diggins won the women's overall and distance titles for the 2025–26 FIS Cross-Country World Cup season.
+She had previously announced it would be her final competitive season.
+Diggins clinched the titles in the final weekend of racing at Lake Placid.